-The interest rate for HELOCs with a combined loan-value (CLTV) ratio ratio above 80% can be 0.5% - 1.0% higher than the rate on a loan with a CLTV ratio below 80%.
+The interest rate for HELOCs with a combined loan-value (CLTV) ratio ratio above 80% can be 0.5% - 1.0% higher than the rate on a line with a CLTV ratio below 80%.
 Additionally, the interest rate on lines for non-owner occupied properties can be .75% - 1.25% higher than the rate on owner occupied properties and the lender may also limit the loan term.

 The closing costs for a home equity line of credit are usually significantly lower than for a mortgage refinance.
 Lenders typically charge a processing fee and and the borrower is also required to pay third party closing costs such as the appraisal report fee.
-In some cases the lender rebates certain closing costs or offer lower rates if you open an account or set up autopay so be sure to ask lenders about potential discounts when you shop for a HELOC.
+In some cases lenders rebate certain closing costs or offer lower rates if you open an account or set up autopay so be sure to ask about potential discounts when you shop for a HELOC.

 To qualify for a HELOC, the borrower must have sufficient equity in the property to support the combined loan-to-value (CLTV) ratio of the first mortgage plus the line.
 CLTV ratio equals the total of all loans on a property divided by the estimated value of the property.
 With a home equity line, the lender assumes that the line is fully drawn down to determine the ratio when you apply for the line.
 Lenders typically permit a maximum CLTV ratio of 80%.

 While most traditional lenders apply the 80% CLTV ratio limit for HELOCs, some banks and credit unions offer more aggressive terms including ratios up to 90%.
 Please note that credit unions have membership eligibility requirements and not all borrowers are eligible to join.
 Additionally, the interest rate for a line of credit with a CLTV ratio greater than 80% is typically higher than a line with a lower ratio and the lender may limit the amount of the line.